Mooy1/InfinityLib/README.md

 ## Configuration
 The `AddonConfig` class improves on some other config implementations by allowing for comments to be saved.
 It will also add an auto update field and comment to the config.yml.
-It can only be used for configs with a default config in your `resources` fold.
+It can only be used for configs with a default config in your `resources` folder.

 ## Items
 `StackUtils` contains many static utility methods for modifying and reading `ItemStack`s.